Djokovic out of US Open after hitting line judge with ball - WHIZ News

 That’s when Djokovic got himself into trouble.

-His departure means there is no man remaining in the field who previously has won a Grand Slam singles title.
+His departure means there is no man left in the field who has won a Grand Slam singles title.
 Whoever emerges as champion will be the first first-time major trophy winner in men’s tennis since 2014, when Marin Cilic won the U.S. Open.

 Plus, each of the last 13 Grand Slam trophies had been won by a member of the Big Three of Federer, Nadal and Djokovic.